PataphysicalSociety/soupault.app/site/reference-manual.md

   md = "cmark --unsafe --smart"
 ```

-Preprocessor commands are executed in the <term>system shell</term>, so it’s fine to use relative paths and specify command arguments.
+Preprocessor commands are executed in the <term>system shell</term>, so it is fine to use relative paths and specify command arguments.
 Page file name is appended to the command string.
 For example, with the above config, when soupault processes `site/about.md`, it will run `cmark --unsafe --smart site/about.md` and read the standard output of that process.

 ### Partial and complete pages

 Soupault allows you to have pages with a unique, non-templated layout even in generator mode.
-If a page has an `<html>` element in it, it’s assumed to be a complete page.
+If a page has an `<html>` element in it, it is assumed to be a complete page.

 Complete pages are exempt from templating, they are only parsed and processed by widgets.

-If a page doesn’t have an `<html>` element in it, its content is inserted in a page template first.
+If a page does not have an `<html>` element in it, its content is inserted in a page template first.

-Note that the selector used to check for ‘completeness’ is a configurable option:
+Note that the selector used to check for "completeness" is a configurable option:

 ```toml
 [settings]